-The first person to call is one of the DTOTs in your area.
+If your State or Territory requires it, the first person to call is one of the DTOTs in your area.

 Your initial conversation usually only needs to be a phone call.
 The DTOT asks you for information about your driving goals and level of disability.